Images by Francesca Carpinelli of Cocino Vegano

 Use on: any plant.

 Make sure to fully cover the leaves.

-Concentration: mix 1 T in 1 gallon of water with 1 T of liquid castile soap.
+Concentration: mix 1 Tablespoon in 1 gallon of water with 1 Tablespoon of liquid castile soap.

-This is real hot pepper spray, so be careful my lovelies.
+Of course, this is a real hot pepper spray, so be careful my lovelies.

 I use gloves and goggles.